The following test triggers the bug (SSE2, double precision):

 for large sizes.

-file for test program.
+README file for test program.

-, which some people were
+fftw_threads_init function, which some people were

-calling accidentally instead of the fftw_init_threads
+calling accidentally instead of the fftw_init_threads API function.

-flag (Intel C compiler) when --enable-openmp
+-openmp flag (Intel C compiler) when --enable-openmp is used.

 FFTW_PATIENT